erey6/flash-card-front/README.md

 - Backend database uses PostreSQL.
 - RESTful routes to the database are achieved with ASP.NET and the Entity Core Framework.
 - Styling for the front end was created with Tailwind and Google fonts.
-- The front end and the back end ASP.NET API is hosted on Microsoft Azure.
-The database is hosted on a Google Cloud e2 instance running Ubuntu.
+- The front end and the back end ASP.NET API are hosted on Microsoft Azure.
+- The database is hosted on a Google Cloud e2 instance running Ubuntu.

 ## How to use the app
 - No login needed to try a quiz or a flashcard deck